-13.2.1.
+14.2.3.
 Info Tab

-The Info tab (shown above) allows you to fill in several metadata fields to describe your project.
+The Info tab allows you to fill in several metadata fields to describe your project.
 While you can use each of these fields as you see fit, their purpose is to help you store information and notes about each project file.
+Depending on which audio format you choose, some or all of these values might be included as tags in your output files.

-13.2.2.
+14.2.4.
 Sections Tab